SlowHorse009/SIMply/README.md

 ## Software Paper
 SIMply has an accompanying peer-reviewed journal [paper](https://doi.org/10.34133/space.0319) describing its capabilities, showcasing example simulations, and providing validation/verification of SIMply's physical accuracy.
 The paper, published in the journal Space: Science & Technology, is accessible [here](https://doi.org/10.34133/space.0319).

+SIMply is supporting a number of research [projects](https://spaceborneplanetaryimaging.com/).

 ## Usage
 See the [examples.py]('examples/examples.py) file for simple examples of how to set up and run image simulations.
 More detailed examples and user guides will be released in the near future.